gocs/gocs/README.md

 gopherslack: @go je

 I'm interested in maps (geography), game dev, multiplayer networking, dance music, a little bit of anime, constructed languages, and especially worldbuilding.
-I know how to use unity3d, ableton live, font forge, gimp, blender, and inkscape.
+I know how to use unity3d, ableton live, font forge, gimp, and blender.
 I occasionally play video games.
 I would only use golang for my backend.